RAR. Music. Community & activism. Then & now.

 Who was Mau Mau and why?

-On hot earth still throbbing with the heat of bloody turmoil.
+On a hot earth still throbbing with the heat of bloody turmoil.

-Cities, who’s riches and splendour are denied -to those who built them
+Cities, whose riches and splendour are denied to those who built them

 Alto Saxophone, Baritone Saxophone, Piccolo Flute – Simon Clark*